 Emission-free vehicles will play a critical role in meeting Oregon’s greenhouse gas reduction targets.
 To support the widespread adoption of zero emission vehicles, Oregon joined other states with zero emission vehicle rules to develop the Multi-State ZEV Action Plan

 .
-Other states participating in the plan are California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, Rhode Island and Vermont.
+The states participating in the plan are California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, Oregon, Rhode Island and Vermont.

 The plan provides a coordinated approach to the increased use of ZEVs by specifying actions needed to remove barriers and facilitate the use of electric vehicles, plug-in hybrids and even fuel-cell vehicles.
-It also includes actions such as increasing ZEVs in public fleets, promoting ZEV charging/refueling infrastructure and developing clear, consistent signage for ZEV support facilities.
+These initiatives include actions to:

 - Increase consumer awareness and confidence in ZEVs;